rockwotj/rules_go/go/nogo.rst

 validations, including ``nogo``.

 ``nogo`` will run on all Go targets in your workspace, including tests and binary targets.
-It will also run on targets that are imported from other workspaces by default.
+When using WORKSPACE, it will also run on targets that are imported from other workspaces by default.
 You could exclude the external repositories from ``nogo`` by using the `exclude_files` regex in `configuring-analyzers`_.
+With Bzlmod, external repositories are not validated with ``nogo`` by default.
+See the Bzlmod_ guide for more information on how to configure the ``nogo`` scope in this case.

 Relationship with other linters
 ~~~~~~~~~~~~~~~~~~~~~